-transparent, stable and long-term agreements with small-scale farmers. necessarily demonstrate an active role) parties or not) working with suppliers to enter into fair agreements with small-scale farmers involving, as a minimum, long-term agreements and fair prices that cover at least a living income and sustainable production.
-Sourcing Fairtrade 17 products without active collaboration with suppliers, farmer cooperatives, civil society organisations and/or other stakeholders.
+Conditions Exan Examples Conditions Not enough Meets Initiatives that support suppliers to enter into fair, transparent, stable and long-term agreements with small-scale farmers.
+The supermarket is a member of Multi-stakeholder initiatives (MSIs).
+(Does not necessarily demonstrate an active role) Projects (whether in collaboration with third parties or not) working with suppliers to enter into fair agreements with small-scale farmers involving, as a minimum, long-term agreements and fair prices that cover at least a living income and production.
+Sourcing Fairtrade 15 products without active collaboration with suppliers, farmer cooperatives, civil society organisations and/or other stakeholders.
 Active sourcing policy working with chain partners to achieve long-term fair price agreements with small-scale farmers (cooperatives).